gbroques/ecovillage-resource-management-spec/README.md

 Examples may include:

-* 🏠 Shelter
-* ⚡ Energy

-Where you depend upon your shelter for collecting, storing, and purifying rain-water, or depend upon energy for heating a greenhouse in winter for growing food.
+* 🏠 Shelter, when you depend upon your shelter for collecting, storing, and purifying rain-water
+* ⚡ Energy, when depend upon energy for heating a greenhouse in winter for growing food.

 A **tertiary resource** is defined as a negotiable requirement for a desired standard of living.
 For example, a desired *modern* standard of living might require the following tertiary resources: